leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-in-2021.md

 ### #3 Automated Route Planning

-The cost of transportation is by far **the most expensive activity in last mile delivery**.
+The cost of transportation is by far **the most expensive activity in last-mile delivery**.
 It also creates a lot of waste of your resources, especially if you don’t plan routes ahead of time.

 But not all route planning is the same.
 And [**manually planning routes**](https://elogii.com/blog/are-you-still-planning-manually/) can be just as ineffective, if you don’t optimize them for cost and speed.